KalyaniPatilPancham/user_management_service/README.md

 ## Features

 - Add a new user
-- Modify an existing user
+- Update an existing user
-- Remove a user
+- Delete a user
 - Return a paginated list of users with filtering options
 - Health check endpoint
 - In-memory data storage